-What is Cisco DNA Center?
+What is Cisco Catalyst Center?

 When you get hit with thousands of alarms, it's almost impossible to determine a root cause.
-DNA does something different - it determines which issues actually impact the end user experience and reports on those.
+Catalyst does something different - it determines which issues actually impact the end user experience and reports on those.

 ASSOCIATED BLOGS:

-- Cisco DNA Center Assurance
+- Cisco Catalyst Center Assurance

-- 5 Ways DNA Center Solves your Challenges
+- 5 Ways Catalyst Center Solves your Challenges

 - Cisco Smart Licencing